rebryant/pkc-artifact/README.md

-# This is an artifact version of the PKC projecting knowledge
+# Artifact version of PKC projecting knowledge compiler

-  compiler.
+  This is an artifact version of the PKC projecting knowledge compiler.
 It includes source code for PKC plus data from the paper

   R.E.
 Bryant, ``Algorithms for Projected Knowledge Compilation,''